Get Nb-IoT with Ting: What is Narrowband IoT anyway?

 What is Narrowband IoT?

-Nb-IoT is a network of simple devices that can run on carrier networks — including Ting!
+Nb-IoT is a network of simple devices that can run on carrier networks—including Ting!
 Nb-IoT was standardized in 2016 by 3GPP and is quickly becoming one of the most sought-after options of low power wide area (LPWA) technology by offering condition and performance analysis in real time.

 Narrowband can support about 250 kilobytes of uplink and downlink rather easily.
-While that might not sound like much, Nb-IoT is perfect for those IoT devices that use a small amount of data to function over a long period a time.
+While that might not sound like much, Nb-IoT is perfect for those IoT devices that use a small amount of data to function over a long period of time.

 We have the power